kankankankankankan/github-trending/README.md

 ## Html

+* 【2025-08-22】[Azure-Samples / SQL-AI-samples](https://github.com/Azure-Samples/SQL-AI-samples) - Samples using AI and Azure SQL DB
+* 【2025-08-22】[Zie619 / n8n-workflows](https://github.com/Zie619/n8n-workflows) - all of the workflows of n8n i could find (also from the site itself)
+* 【2025-08-22】[opensearch-project / documentation-website](https://github.com/opensearch-project/documentation-website) - The documentation for OpenSearch, OpenSearch Dashboards, and their associated plugins.
 * 【2025-08-15】[strands-agents / docs](https://github.com/strands-agents/docs) - Documentation for the Strands Agents SDK.
 A model-driven approach to building AI agents in just a few lines of code.
 * 【2025-08-08】[platzi / git-github](https://github.com/platzi/git-github) - Repositorio del Curso de Git y GitHub
 * 【2025-08-08】[google / adk-docs](https://github.com/google/adk-docs) - An open-source, code-first Python toolkit for building, evaluating, and deploying sophisticated AI agents with flexibility and control.